 Assessment criteria are designed as overall assessments, combined qualitative descriptions of what the student is expected to do in order to demonstrate how well the course's learning outcomes are achieved.
-The assessment criteria are based upon the general abilities as expressed in the degree objectives of the Higher

-Education Ordinance (appendix 2, System of Qualifications).
+The assessment criteria are based upon the general abilities as expressed in the degree objectives of the Higher Education Ordinance (appendix 2, System of Qualifications).
 The list of abilities below is a compilation of these degree objectives.
 To pass the course (grade E) students should demonstrate general ability to:

-- recall, understand and explain course content, the course subject and its scientific basis and methodology;
+• recall, understand and explain course content, the course subject and its scientific basis and methodology;

-- apply course content;

-- critically analyse course content;

-- problematise course content;

-- assess course content in terms of scientific aspects;

-- meet standards of written presentation and formal accuracy.
+- apply course content; - critically analyse course content; - problematise course content; - assess course content in terms of scientific, social, and ethical aspects; - relate course content to current social issues; - meet standards of written presentation and formal accuracy.